Pentagon Renovation Program: Phoenix Project

-The Phoenix Project was the name given to the project to repair the damage to the Pentagon caused when American Airlines Flight 77 crashed into the building during the September 11, 2001 attacks.
-The project's goal was to reoccupy the outermost ring of the rebuilt section by September 11, 2002.
-This goal was bettered by nearly a month, with tenants moving back in on August 15, 2002.
+The Phoenix Project was the name given to the project to rebuild and repair the damaged section of the Pentagon caused when American Airlines Flight 77 crashed into the building during the September 11, 2001, attacks.
+The project's goal was to reoccupy the outermost ring of the rebuilt section by 11 September 2002.
+This goal was bettered by nearly a month, with tenants moving back in on 15 August 2002.

 The project entailed the complete demolition and reconstruction of the C, D, and E Rings in the area of the boundary between the recently renovated Wedge 1 and the unrenovated Wedge 2.
 Wedge 1 space would be fully rebuilt, while only the building shell would be rebuilt for Wedge 2.
 A full build-out for the Wedge 2 space would be completed at a later time.

 The phrase "Let's roll", as spoken by Todd Beamer on United Airlines Flight 93, was adopted as the project's slogan, and displayed prominently on the building's exterior during the reconstruction work.
-A clock counting down the time until 9:37 AM on September 11, 2002, was located on site as well.
+A clock counting down the time until 9:37 AM on 11 September 2002, was located on site as well.

 Remote Delivery Facility

 The Remote Delivery Facility (RDF) is a new 250000 sqft shipping and receiving facility adjoining the Pentagon.
 The RDF significantly improves the physical security of the Pentagon by providing a secure consolidated location for receiving and screening thousands of items shipped to the building each day.

 The Remote Delivery facility contains 38 loading docks, and receives an average of 250 trucks per day.
-The roof is landscaped to create a park-like atmosphere, and is the first major project to utilize a design-build delivery system.
+The roof is partly landscaped to create a park-like atmosphere, and is the first major project to utilize a design-build delivery system.
 The Pentagon helipad was relocated from the site of the Pentagon Memorial to the roof of the RDF.